-Royal College of Pathologists Examination regulations - 2018 CLINICAL BIOCHEMISTRY These regulations must be read in conjunction with the Regulations and Guidelines - College examinations for Fellowship and Diplomas.
+Royal College of Pathologists Examination regulations - 2021 CLINICAL BIOCHEMISTRY These regulations must be read in conjunction with the Regulations and Guidelines - College examinations for Fellowship and Diplomas.
 ENTRY & TRAINING REQUIREMENTS There is no specific timing for entry to the examination although it is expected that medical trainees will normally have passed the FRCPath Part 1 examination by the end of ST3(5).
 Trainees who have not passed the FRCPath Part 1 examination by the end of ST3(5) will be prevented from progressing to Stage C of training.
 This may result in an extension to training through the ARCP process.
 Medical trainees must pass the FRCPath Part 2 examination by the end of ST4(6).
 Trainees who have not passed the FRCPath Part 2 examination by the end of ST4(6) will be prevented from progressing to Stage D of training.
 Trainees will be allowed to progress to Stage D if their written project (an existing element required to achieve FRCPath has been submitted to the College and will be complete within the first six months of Stage D. Where the project was considered of such poor quality to require significant additional work or re-write, it will need to be re-submitted and approved before Stage C can be considered complete.
 It should be noted that proposals for the FRCPath Part 2 written project can be submitted to the Examinations Department at any time, including prior to attempting the FRCPath Part 1 examination.
 Work on the project can begin as soon as the project proposal has been approved.
+The final project cannot be submitted until after passing the Part 1 examination.
 Candidates should obtain guidance from their educational supervisor as to when to sit the examination.
 Planning should take into account the duration of fixed-term training contracts and planned CCT date (where applicable) but candidates should apply only when they are ready and some general guidance is given below.
 Part 1 Candidates will usually sit the Part 1 written examination when they have gained about two years of laboratory experience at specialty registrar trainee level or equivalent.
-Part 2 Candidates may sit the Part 2 examination at an appropriate time after they have passed the Part 1 examination.
+Part 2 Candidates may sit the Part 2 examination at an appropriate time after they have passed the Part 1 examination, although it is advised that candidates leave at least twelve months between passing the Part 1 and applying for the Part 2.
 The time of entry should be as advised by their Educational Supervisor, who must support the application.
 It is anticipated that most candidates will attempt the Part 2 examination in the fourth year of Specialist Training.
-Candidates may apply to sit modules individually.
+EXM 1 November 2020 Candidates may apply to sit modules individually.
 Candidates should apply to sit either module 1, module 2 or both modules.
 A module pass will be carried forward and this module will not need to be taken again when the other modules are attempted.
-STRUCTURE AND FORMAT OF THE EXAMINATION Part 1 The Part 1 written examination consists of an essay paper and a short answer question (SAQ) paper lasting three hours each.
-Candidates must pass both papers at a single sitting to pass the Part 1 Examination.
-The examination will be available in this format for the last time in Spring 2018.
-From Autumn 2018, the Part 1 examination will be a single three hour paper comprising of 125 multiple choice questions (MCQs).
+STRUCTURE AND FORMAT OF THE EXAMINATION Part 1 The Part 1 examination is a single three hour paper comprising of 125 single best answer questions (SBAs).
 Part 2 The Part 2 examination is be a modular examination consisting of: